Special Interest Groups

 Share information and discuss Indigenous North American, Spanish, Cuban, and Hispanic genealogical research.

-This SIG meets monthly on the 4th Wednesday at 7:00PM Pacific, 10:00PM Eastern, via Zoom
+This SIG meets monthly on the 4th Wednesday at 7:00PM Pacific via Zoom.

 To participate you need to be on the SGS Mexican SIG email list.
 Contact sgsmexsig to join.